 - When you want to layer the dog crate floor.

-What to Look For Before Buying the Best Dog Pee Pad?
+What to Look For Before You Make a Purchase

 Here are several features that you may want to look first before choosing the best pee pad for your dog:

 In most cases, it’s better to get pee pads one size larger than the manufacturer’s recommendation.
-For example, if you have a small dog, you might want to get medium or large-sized pee pads.
+For example, if you have a small dog, you might want to get a medium or large size.

-The best dog pee pad must have a high absorbent rate as you don’t want your dog to dripping wet leaving stain all over the floor on their track.
+The best dog pee pads must have a high absorbent rate as you don’t want your dog to dripping wet leaving stain all over the floor on their track.

-You want a dog pee pad that has a quick-drying surface.
-Together with the high absorbent rate feature, a quick-drying surface helps to keep your floor stay clean from getting urine-soaked.
+You want a puppy pee pad that has a quick drying surface.
+Together with the high absorbent rate feature, a quick drying surface helps to keep your floor stay clean from getting urine-soaked.

 Look for dog pee pad that’s durable or tear resistance, you don’t want the pee pad getting shredded or torn into bits by an exciting dog, spilling the urine all over the place.

-Some of the best dog pee pad brands offer some kind of odor neutralizer that can help to conceal any bad smells.
+Some of the best pee pads offer some kind of odor neutralizer that can help to conceal any bad smells.
 Some brands use natural deodorizers such as baking soda, and others use different types of scents such as lavender and lemon.

-Attractants such as added ammonia, pheromones, or grass scents will help lure your dog into using the pad to potty, so you don’t need to spend more time to re-train your dog to use the pad.
+Built-in attractant such as added ammonia, pheromones, or grass scents will help lure your dog into using the pad to potty train them, so you don’t need to spend more time to re-train your dog to use the pad.

-The best pee pads for dogs should be adhesive enough to prevent the dog pee pads from slipping on a tile or hardwood.
+The best dog pee pads should be adhesive enough to prevent them from slipping on a tile or hardwood.

 Amid the growing concern of environmental pollution, you should pick an eco-friendly pee pad.
-The good news is all the best pee pads that we review here are either reusable or biodegradable.
+The good news is all the best pee pads that we’re reviewing here are either reusable or biodegradable such as real grass.

-The Best Dog Pee Pads – Reviews and Recommendations
+What are The Best Dog Pee Pads in Feb, 2020?

 - LOCKS IN MOISTURE.
 Each pad comes with multiple layers to ensure leak - proof and odor proof performance.
 The inside layers captures the urine instantly, locking in wetness and odor.

-The superabsorbent polymers and plastic border absorb liquid, prevent a leak, and eliminate tracking, while the activated carbon technology turns your dog liquid into a gel.
+This super-absorbent core prevents a leak, and eliminate tracking, while the activated carbon technology turns urine into a gel.
 It can hold up to 3 cups of liquid during testing.

-To take a look, or buy the Petphabet dog pee pad, click here.
+To take a look, or buy the Petphabet dog puppy pads, click here.

-The Paws & Pals Dog Pee Pad is our second choice in this list.
+The Paws & Pals Puppy Training Pads are our second choice on our list.

 Not only highly absorbent, but the most important thing is they don’t leak!
 If you forget to change them at night, you can simply get up in the morning, toss and replace the pad with a new one without having to worry you’ll have to clean a mess on the floor.

-If you’re interested in purchasing the Paws & Pals dog pee pad, click here.
+If you’re interested in purchasing the Paws & Pals dog potty pads, click here.

 - HIGHLY ABSORBENT: 5-layer design makes the xlarge dog potty pads much more absorbent than the most wee wee pads for dogs, holding up to 9 cups of liquid

-Bestle Large Pee Pads are great alternative pee pads if you can’t find the Petphabet model.
+The Bestle Large Pee Pads are a great alternative if you can’t find the Petphabet model.

-The pee pads are made a fast-absorbing five-layer design that can hold up to 9 cups of liquids.
-Measures at 28 inches by 34 inches, these dog pee pads are ideal pads for large and senior dogs.
+The pee pads are made of a fast-absorbing five-layer design that can hold up to 9 cups of liquids.
+Measures at 28 inches by 34 inches, these products are ideal pads for large and senior dogs.

-If you’re interested in this dog pee pad, click here.
+If you’re interested in these dog potty pads, click here.

 - SAVES MONEY AND REDUCES WASTE VS DISPOSABLES - Not only more environmentally friendly than disposable potty pads, but also less expensive.
 Plus, pet parents will love that there is no more dealing with the mess of disposables throughout the day!

-Rocket & Rex Washable Pee Pads are our top choice for the best washable dog pee pad on the market.
+Rocket & Rex Washable is our top choice for the best washable puppy pee pad on the market.

-There are two main benefits of using washable dog pee pads: first, you are going to save money and two, you’re going to save the environment; you don’t have to deal with a pile of disposable pads every day.
+There are two main benefits of using washable potty pads: first, you are going to save money and two, you’re going to save the environment; you don’t have to deal with a pile of disposable pads every day.

-These washable pads are also a lot tougher than any disposable pads that you might often use.
+These dog pads also are a lot tougher than any disposable pads that you might often use.
 You won’t find any more dog pads chewed to shreds once you come back home from work.

 You can find this dog pee pad on Amazon’s website here.

-5. AmazonBasics Pet Training and Puppy Pads, Regular and Heavy Duty – Best Budget Pick
+5. AmazonBasics Pet Training Pads, Regular and Heavy Duty – Best Budget Pick

 - Each pad measures 22x22 inches (LxW), with the center pad measuring 19x19 inches (LxW).
 The pad has a 1.5 inch plastic border on all sides to prevent overflow.

-AmazonBasics Pet Training Peed Pads are an excellent choice for the best budget pick.
+AmazonBasics Pet Training Peed Pads are the best budget buy.
 These disposable pads are cheaper than the other four brands in this list and great for an extra backup if you run out of your first pee pads.

 You can find more information about this dog pee pad on Amazon’s website here.